 Often, we know the location where an element or group's representation would be in the data based on the delimiters of an enclosing group.
 (An example: if there are adjacent delimiters of an enclosing sequence.)
 When this location in the data, which is of zero length, cannot be a nil, empty, or normal representation, then we say it has absent representation, or "the representation is absent".

-Absent representation differs from empty representation because absent representation is always zero length, whereas the empty representation may be specifically intended to require a non-zero-length representation.
-However, when the empty representation is zero-length, then the absent representation is not applicable.

 More formally, an element occurrence has an absent representation if the occurrence does not have a nil or empty or normal representation, and it conforms to the grammar for AbsentElementRep.
-Specifically, the occurrence's representation in the data stream is of length zero.
+Specifically, the occurrence's representation in the data stream must be of length zero.
 Consequently, the Initiator, Terminator, LeadingAlignment, TrailingAlignment, PrefixLength regions must not be present.

 As an example of an absent representation: during unparsing, if an optional element does not have an item in the Infoset then nothing is output.
 However, if a separator of an enclosing structure is subsequently output as the immediate next thing, then a subsequent parse of the element may return a representation of length zero.
 If this happens, and this zero-length representation does not conform to any of the nil representation, the empty representation, or the normal representation, then it is the absent representation, and it behaves as if the element occurrence is 'missing'.
 (The term 'missing' is defined below.)